 You can see some graphs by clicking on the Graphs tab.

-We have successfully installed and configured Cacti network monitoring software on CentOS 8.
-Before you begin using the Cacti network monitoring server, we recommend that you should read Cacti Beginner's Guide - Second Edition by Packt Publishing.
-It will be really helpful to understand the Cacti web interface and it's usage.
+In this article, you have learned how to install Cacti on CentOS 8.
+Before you begin using the Cacti network monitoring server, we recommend that you should read Cacti Beginner’s Guide – Second Edition (PAID LINK) by Packt Publishing.
+It will be really helpful to understand the Cacti web interface and it’s usage.